Our Fleet

 The C17 Class

-The C17 class of locomotive was an improved superheated version of the C16 class goods locomotive, which first appeared in 1903.
 The first locomotives of the C17 class appeared in 1920.
 The locomotives were built by various makers both in Australia and overseas, with design changes made until 1953.

-The locomotive design was also used as the Commonwealth Railways NM class which operated on the central Australian narrow gauge railway, (“The Old Ghan”).
+The locomotive design was also used as the Commonwealth Railways NM class which operated on the central Australian narrow-gauge railway, (“The Old Ghan”).

 TECHNICAL DATA